straszheimjeffrey/The-Kiln/kiln-ring/README.md

 * That's it!

-Your code can be as simple as this:

-In your project.clj, put this:
+To start, put this in your project.clj:

 ````clojure
 [kiln/kiln-ring "0.0.1"]
 ````

+Your code can be as simple as this:

 ````clojure
 (use kiln.kiln